webmaeistro/devz-docz/remote-worker/distributed-workers.md

 ### Being Humans Together (BHT)

 One of the more creative and delightful ways to stay connected is to coordinate a standing video chat to talk about life outside of work.
-Being Humans Together (BHT) is an optional, half-hour weekly meeting at Martin's experience, and many Frontkomers have claimed it’s their favorite part of the week.
+Being Humans Together (BHT) is an optional, half-hour weekly meeting at I, and many Frontkomers have claimed it’s their favorite part of the week.

 Here’s how it works: Any team member who is interested joins the BHT video chat.
 If there are fewer than nine participants, each person gets two minutes to talk about anything they want to (talking about work is lightly discouraged).
 If there are more than nine participants, the meeting facilitator does a quick check-in to see how people are feeling, and then designates breakout groups of 3-4 people each; this allows participants to have more meaningful conversations.
 (I use Meet for my video conferencing software, which has a feature to randomly create breakout groups.
 For more information about Meet, refer to the “Tooling” section.)